Princess Haya: I feared Dubai ruler would abduct my kids

 A British court says that Dubai's ruler, Sheikh Mohammed bin Rashid al-Maktoum, ordered the abduction of two of his daughters and orchestrated a campaign of intimidation against his former wife.
 This is how one of his daughters, Latifa, is said to have tried to escape him.
 Lucy Fielder reports.

 Dubai's ruler, Sheikh Mohammed bin Rashid al-Maktoum, began an appeal on Wednesday to prevent the publication of two judgments in a British court battle with his...
-Reuters Also reported by •Independent
+Reuters Also reported by •Independent •USATODAY.com

 Tweets about this